savi-lang/savi/docs/intro-vs-pony.md

 ### Functions

-Unlike functions in pony, in Mare:
+Function calls and function declarations in Mare have a few differences from Pony:

-* function declaration doesn't require parenthesis if there are no arguments
+- a function declaration doesn't require parenthesis if there are no parameters
-* function call doesn't require parenthesis if there are no arguments
+- function call doesn't require parenthesis if there are no arguments
-* it's mandatory to put a whitespace between function name and it's parameters
+- it's mandatory to put whitespace between function name and it's parameters (this may be changed or relaxed in the future, pending more syntax decisions)
-* partial functions' names must end with `!` instead of `?` after the return type (like it is in pony)
+- partial functions' names must end with `!`, rather than marking them with `?` after the return type as it is done in Pony

 ### Comments